St. Joseph's Anglo-Indian Higher Secondary School: History

 In the year 1842, the Presentation Sisters established their congregation on Indian soil.
 In 1883, it was found imperative to bring into being an institution to cater to the educational requirements of the children.
 The erstwhile Archbishop of Madras cum parish priest of the ' Shrine of Our Lady of Lourdes ', Rev. Fr.
 J. Allen was the first manager of the school.

 In the year 1895, Fr.
 P. O. Carroll assumed the administrative role in collaboration with a trio of lay teachers.
 Recognition was granted by the Government of Tamil Nadu in the year 1903.

 In 1911, the management of the institution was consigned to the Presentation Sisters under Mother Angela Curtin.

 Academics

-The school initially educated boys up to Class IV and girls up to Class X. Following a revision of admission in 2007, the school identified as an all-girls school.
+The school initially educated boys up to Class IV and girls up to Class X. Following a revision of admission in 2007, the school now identified as an all-girls school.
 In 2011, the school was upgraded to higher secondary level, offering a total of four alternative streams: